CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 * [City of LA's COVID-19 GitHub repo](https://github.com/CityOfLosAngeles/aqueduct/tree/master/dags/public-health/covid19/).
 We use Aqueduct, our shared pipeline for building ETLs and scheduling batch jobs.
 We welcome collaboration and pull requests on our work!

+ * [City of LA's COVID-19 indicators GitHub repo](https://github.com/CityOfLosAngeles/covid19-indicators).
+We will use the JHU data and publish sample notebooks for how to make charts in Jupyter Notebooks on trends in cases and deaths.

 #### COVID-19 Cases
 * Global province-level time-series [feature layer](http://lahub.maps.arcgis.com/home/item.html?id=20271474d3c3404d9c79bed0dbd48580) and [CSV](https://lahub.maps.arcgis.com/home/item.html?id=daeef8efe43941748cb98d7c1f716122)